deanbunn/CareerDayTalk/README.md

 ### My Background

 My IT career started back in the late 90's when I joined the Army.
 My MOS \(military occupational skill\) was in mobile communications.
 Upon leaving the Army, I worked as a contractor for WorldCom configuring remote circuit connections.
 In 2003, I landed a job as temp at UC Davis.
 From there things took off and in a few years, I became a system admin with developer duties assigned.
+Currently, I'm an application developer on the DevOps team for the College of Engineering.

 One of my first assignments was as a small extension node operator

 ![SEN Operator](images/sen_operator.jpg "SEN Operator")

-Mobile comms ready to roll out
+Mobile Comms ready to roll out

 ![SEN Rollout](images/sen_rollout.jpg)